WICG/webpackage/explainer.md

   because the `Signature` expiring means we don't trust the claimed ETag or date anymore.
-* If the `Signature` is valid but the HTTP caching information is stale, the client can send the logical URL an `If-None-Match` or `If-Modified-Since` request hoping for a 304.
+* If the `Signature` is valid but the HTTP caching information is stale, the client can send the publishing URL an `If-None-Match` or `If-Modified-Since` request hoping for a 304.
 Note that the client has to keep the original response headers if it intends to use the `validity-url` to update the signature in the future.